saadmk11/changelog-ci/README.md

-# Changelog-CI
+# Changelog CI

-## What is Changelog-CI?
+## What is Changelog CI?

-Changelog-CI is a GitHub Action that generates and commits changelog to a release ``pull_request``.
+Changelog CI is a GitHub Action that generates and commits changelog to a release ``pull_request``.